Facebook icon

 • How can I enrol in the full Safely Injecting Insulin course?

-The full course is currently available for organisations in the Greater Sydney, Newcastle, and Wollongong areas.
+The full program (online theory and face-to-face training) is currently available for organisations in Greater Sydney, Newcastle, and Wollongong.
 If your organisation would like to book one or more sessions, please email us at training@diabetesqualified.com.au.

 • Are care and support workers able to inject insulin?

-Yes, care and support workers may inject insulin if they meet the specific legislation in their state or territory and if the task is properly delegated by a Registered Nurse (RN).
-This includes having clear policies and procedures in place, ensuring the worker is trained and competent, and that a Diabetes Management Plan exists.
+Yes.
+Care and support workers may inject insulin if this is permitted under legislation in their state or territory and the task has been appropriately delegated by a Registered Nurse (RN).

 IMPORTANT: Always seek legal advice if unsure about your state or territory’s requirements.
 Diabetes Qualified cannot provide legal advice.